Wanting to secure more consistent, long-term brand deals and sponsorships, here’s why I joined Justin Moore’s sponsorship course, Brand Deal Wizard.

 Now it’s time to invest in myself again.
-I want to learn how to get consistent brand deals and confidently charge more.
-This time, I’ve enrolled in Justin Moore’s Brand Deal Wizard course, a live cohort-based 4-week program for creators looking to find and negotiate sponsorships.
+I wanted to learn how to get consistent brand deals and confidently charge more.
+This time, I enrolled in Justin Moore’s Brand Deal Wizard course, a live cohort-based 4-week program for creators looking to find and negotiate sponsorships.

 But how did I know that Justin was the right mentor for me?
 Well, it started with his weekly newsletter, Creator Wizard.

 This post may contain affiliate links, and I may receive a small commission at no cost to you.